michel1991/ocp-java-11/modulars/README.md

 Option C is correct because it limits package sharing to the com.park module.
 Option E is incorrect because a package must be exported from the module that contains it.
 Options B and D are incorrect because from is not valid syntax.

+#### What is a benefit of using modules?
+(Choose two.)
+*  A. Better access control
+*  B. Custom Java builds
+*  C. Elimination of JAR files
+*  D. Fewer .java files needed in your application
+*  E. Not necessary to specify types of local variables
+*  F. Write once, run anywhere

+Option A is correct because modules provide a mechanism to export specific packages.
+This creates module-level access since some packages can be used only in a module.
+Option B is correct because jlink allows creating a distribution with just the parts of the JDK that are needed.
+Option C is not correct because modules are usually distributed as a JAR file.
+Option D is incorrect because modules actually require one extra file: module-info.java.
+Option E is incorrect because var can be used with or without modules.
+Finally, option F is incorrect because “write once, run anywhere” is a core benefit of Java independent of modules.

+#### Which types of modules are required to contain a module-info file?
+*  A. Automatic only
+*  B. Named only
+*  C. Unnamed only
+*  D. Automatic and named
+*  E. Automatic and unnamed
+*  F. Named and unnamed

+An unnamed module is on the classpath.
+While it is permitted to have a module-info file, the file is ignored if present.
+An automatic module is on the module path and does not have a module-info file.
+A named module is required to have a module-info file, making option B the correct answer.

+#### Which is a benefit of ServiceLoader?
+*  A. It allows you to add functionality without recompiling the application.
+*  B. It allows you to load a service written in C++.
+*  C. It is an interface.
+*  D. When implementing a service, it references the ServiceLoader.

+Option A is correct because ServiceLoader allows you to make your application extensible.
+A service can be added without recompiling the entire application.
+It is a class, but the service provider implementation does not reference it, making options C and D incorrect.
+Option B is not a feature of Java.